-If you’re traveling with kids, the Loft Hotel in Basmanny is the best central Moscow hotels.
-This low key hotel in the center of town is ideal.
+If you’re traveling with kids, the Loft Hotel in Basmanny is the best central Moscow hotel.
+This low-key hotel in the center of town is ideal.
 Basmanny is an area in Moscow known for its chilled vibe and clean, safe streets.

 Hotel Nikolsky Red Square

-Just a five minute walk to the heart of Moscow near the Kremlin and Red Square, this is where to stay in Moscow if you are short on time and don’t want to spend time commuting to the key sights.
+Just a five-minute walk to Moscow’s heart near the Kremlin and Red Square, this is where to stay in Moscow if you are short on time and don’t want to spend time commuting to the key sights.

 Invite City House